HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-prerequisites.md

 * [Linux 32 bit](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-linux32.tar.xz)
 * [Linux 64 bit](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.9-linux64.tar.xz)

-Choose the correct one for the operationg system that your computer is running.
+Choose the correct one for the operating system that your computer is running.
 If you have questions, ask one of the helpful robotics team members.